BilawalBaloch/Excel-for-DA/README.md

 Clean data is the foundation of accurate analysis.

 1. Remove Duplicates
-Easily eliminate redundant rows from your dataset.
+Easily eliminate redundant rows from your datasets .

 How to: Select your data range > Data Tab > Data Tools Group > Remove Duplicates.